-The Daily Texan Life and Arts section is happy to complement your afternoon procrastination with a smattering of news from across the cultural spectrum.
+Editor’s Note: With this daily series, the Life&Arts section hopes to complement your afternoon procrastination with a bundle of links from across the Web.